 Neural networks and back-propagation explained in a simple way

 Any complex system can be abstracted in a simple way, or at least dissected to its basic abstract components.
 Complexity arises by the accumulation of several simple layers.
 The goal of this post, is to explain how neural networks work with the most simple abstraction.
 We will try to reduce the machine learning mechanism in NN to its basic abstract components.
-Unlike other posts that explain neural networks, we will try to use the least possible amount of mathematical equations and programming code, and focus only on the abstract concepts.
+Unlike other posts that explain neural networks, we will try to use the least possible amount of mathematical equations and programming code, and focus only on the abstract high level concepts.

-A supervised neural network, at the highest and simplest abstract representation, can be presented as a black box with 2 methods learn and predict as following:
+A supervised neural network, at the highest and simplest representation, can be presented as a black box with 2 methods learn and predict as following:

-The learning process takes the inputs and the desired outputs and updates its internal state accordingly, so the calculated output get as close as possible from the desired output.
-The predict process takes input and generate, using the internal state, the most likely output according to its past “training experience”.
+The learning process takes the inputs and the desired outputs and updates its internal state accordingly, so the calculated output get as close as possible to the desired output.
+The predict process takes an input and generate, using the internal state, the most likely output according to its past “training experience”.
 That’s why machine learning is called sometimes model fitting.

 In order to achieve this, we will decompose the learning process into its several building blocks: